jdmota/quasejs/packages/_legacy/package-manager/README.md

 - Deterministic.
 Has a lockfile called `qpm-lockfile.json`.
 - Strict.
 A package can access only dependencies that are specified in its `package.json`.
 - Aliases.
 Install different versions of the same package or import it using a different name.

+## UPDATE

+This was a very cool experiment.
+But I now think Yarn PnP has a better solution, which avoids the need to create all these different trees.

+There is also probably a problem with the current implementation because concurrent calls of the package manager might observe folders half-complete in the global store with installations on going.
+There are also other limitations (e.g. not checking engines, not dealing with peerDependencies, no ability to delete packages from the store, lacks checking integrity of the store with https://github.com/zkat/cadr).